BBC boss says online opportunities mean digital PR in Scotland is the future

 Any presentation by Atholl Duncan, head of news and current affairs at BBC Scotland, is a must see.

-And so it proved today, when a bumper crop of Scottish PR people gathered in Edinburgh (including a couple of us from Holyrood Partnership) out to hear Mr Duncan’s views on the future of Auntie, part of a Gorkana breakfast event in the city.
+And so it proved today, when a bumper crop of Scottish PR people gathered in Edinburgh (including a couple of us from Holyrood PR) out to hear Mr Duncan’s views on the future of Auntie, part of a Gorkana breakfast event in the city.

 They weren’t disappointed.
 For a man who’s spent most of his career in the broadcasting backrooms, he is perfectly comfortable and relaxed in front of an audience.